kevbite/kevbite.github.io/_posts/2018-08-13-build-and-releasing-with-vsts-for-multiple-aws-serverless-stacks.md

 ### dotnet lambda package

-Our `dotnet lambda package` will be a dotnet core step with a custom command of `lambda` and then we'll also have to specify some additional arguments:
+Our `dotnet lambda package` will be a dotnet core step with a custom command of `lambda`, however, we will have to specify some additional arguments:

 ```bash
 package --output-package $(build.artifactstagingdirectory)/MyCompany.MyServerlessApp.zip